BG3-Community-Library-Team/bg3-community/Tutorials/Visual/getting-started-with-3d-modding.md

 # WIP Getting Started with 3D Modding
 Looking to get into modding game assets like heads, hair, armor, weapons, etc.?

 This guide will try to focus on setting up the basics needed to get started.
-The focus is currently primarily on working with 3D assets.
+The focus of this page is primarily on working with 3D assets.

 What it won't cover is what happens after the initial set up, i.e. the creation of head/hair/armour/etc. mods.
-These will be on their own pages, a list of which listed at the end of this guide.
+These will be on their own pages, a list of which is listed at the end of this guide.

 ### Overview of Guide
 > - **Tools**